Scottish Football Hall of Fame

-The Scottish Football Hall of Fame is located at the Scottish Football Museum.
+The Scottish Football Hall of Fame is located at the Scottish Football Museum in Glasgow, Scotland.
 Nominations are made each year by fans and a committee selects the inductees.
 The first inductions to the Hall of Fame were in November 2004 in a ceremony at Hampden Park.
 Brian Laudrup and Henrik Larsson became the first players from outside Scotland to be inducted, in 2006.
 Rose Reilly was the first woman to be inducted into the Hall of Fame, in 2007.
 As of October 2019, there had been 122 inductions to the Hall of Fame.